Hyperlinks and Tooltips

 Spreadsheet hyperlinks are clickable references to other locations.
 They serve

-the same role as the HTML <a>
+the same role as the HTML <a> tag.

 Spreadsheet applications can process "internal" (cells, ranges, and defined names) and "external" (websites, email addresses, and local files) references.

-SheetJS hyperlink objects are stored in the l
+SheetJS hyperlink objects are stored in the l key of cell objects.
+Hyperlink

 objects include the following fields:

-is the tooltip text.
+Target(required) describes the reference.Tooltipis the tooltip text.
 Tooltips are shown when hovering over the text.

-For example, the following snippet creates a link from cell A1
+For example, the following snippet creates a link from cell A1 to

-https://sheetjs.com with the tip "Find us @ SheetJS.com!"
+https://sheetjs.com with the tip "Find us @ SheetJS.com!":

 /* create worksheet with cell A1 = "https://sheetjs.com" */